-- 7.7.1 An Athlete or other Person against whom an anti-doping rule violation is asserted may admit that violation at any time, waive a hearing and the right to a written defense, and accept the consequences applicable under these Rules. - 7.7.2 Alternatively, if the Athlete or other Person against whom an antidoping rule violation is asserted fails to dispute that assertion within the deadline specified in the notice sent by the CAS Anti-Doping Division asserting the violation, then he/she shall be deemed to have admitted the violation, to have waived a hearing and the right to a written defense, and to have accepted the consequences applicable under these Rules. - 7.7.3 In cases where Article 7.7.1 or Article 7.7.2 applies, a hearing before a hearing panel shall not be required.
-Instead, the CAS Anti-Doping Division shall, if it considers that no hearing is necessary or desirable, promptly issue a written decision confirming the commission of the anti-doping rule violation and imposing the relevant consequences.
-The CAS Anti-Doping Division shall send copies of that decision to other Anti-Doping Organizations with a right to appeal under Article 12.2.2, and that decision shall be Publicly Disclosed in accordance with Article 13.3.2.
-Notwithstanding the foregoing, it shall be the responsibility of the NOC to inform the relevant National Anti-Doping Organization of the Athlete.
+- 7.7.1 An Athlete or other Person against whom an anti-doping rule violation is asserted may admit that violation at any time, waive a hearing and the right to a written defence, and accept the consequences applicable under these Rules. - 7.7.2 Alternatively, if the Athlete or other Person against whom an anti-doping rule violation is asserted fails to dispute that assertion within the deadline specified in the notice sent by CAS asserting the violation, then he/she shall be deemed to have admitted the violation, to have waived a hearing and the right to a written defence, and to have accepted the Consequences applicable under these Rules.

+7.7.3 In cases where Article 7.7.1 or Article 7.7.2 applies, a hearing before a hearing panel shall not be required.
+Instead, CAS shall, if it considers that no hearing is necessary or desirable, promptly issue a written decision confirming the commission of the anti-doping rule violation and imposing the relevant Consequences.
+The ITA shall send copies of that decision to Anti-Doping Organizations with a right to appeal under Article 12.2.2, and that decision shall be Publicly Disclosed in accordance with Article 13.3.2.